John Randolph Pepper

-John Randolph Pepper (born 1958) is a photographer and theatre director.
+John Randolph Pepper is an American-Italian photographer known for his black-and-white photography which has been showcased in exhibitions worldwide.
+His career in theater and film has led him to write and direct plays and movies all around the globe.

 Biography

-Pepper was born in Rome, Italy in 1958 to Curtis Bill Pepper, a war correspondent and the head of the Rome bureau for Newsweek magazine, and the sculptor Beverly Pepper.
+Pepper was born in Rome, Italy, in 1958 to Curtis Bill Pepper, a war correspondent and the head of the Rome bureau for Newsweek magazine, and the sculptor Beverly Pepper.
 He has one sister, poet Jorie Graham.
 He was raised in Rome, Italy.
 He studied History of Art at Princeton University (1976) where he was also one of the original painting members of the '185 Nassau Street Painting Program' and was awarded the Whitney Painting Fellowship in 1975.
-In 1981 Pepper was admitted as a 'Directing Fellow' to The American Film Institute, Los Angeles.
+In 1981 Pepper was admitted as a 'Directing Fellow' to the American Film Institute, Los Angeles.

 Photography

 Pepper began his career as an apprentice to Ugo Mulas who gave him his first formal training in the art of street photography.

 Pepper pursued his work in photography (analog) for three decades while simultaneously directing in the theatre and in film.
 His show 'Rome: 1969 – An Hommage to Italian Neo-Realist Cinema' (USA/France 2008) lead him back to his native Italy where Lanterna Magica Edizioni published the book Sans Papier (Italy 2011) with subsequent exhibitions in Rome, Venice, Saint Petersburg (Russia), Paris, Palermo (Sicily).